hm-lang/core/proposals/README.md

 The compiler is not smart enough to know whether order matters or not, so we need to annotate the function with `@orderIndependent`, and we need to use namespaces (`First->` and `Second->`) in order to distinguish between the two variables inside the function block.
+When calling `max`, we don't need to use those namespaces, and can't (since they're invisible to the outside world).

 There is one place where it is not obvious that two arguments can have the same name, and that is in method definitions.
 Take for example the vector dot product: